geek/website/designs/blog/2013/06-making-an-api-happy-with-hapi.md

     ];

-The routes are exported as an array so that they can easily be included by the server implementation we added.
+The routes are exported as an array so that they can easily be included by the plugin register function.
 For the products listing endpoint we are allowing a querystring parameter for name.
 When this querystring parameter exists then we will filter the products for those that have a matching name.